fluidware/fluidsurveys-docs/chapters/Editor/editorfeatures.rst

 The Publish button can be found within the Editor, but it is also possible to alter any publishing options for a survey from the Survey Dashboard screen.
 Clicking on Publish will direct you to edit any necessary publishing options, such as closing the survey, access restrictions, all the way to changing the survey completed message.

-To learn more about Preview, see the :ref:`Publish` section of the manual

 .. note::

 	All surveys are [Live] by default.
 You can [Close] at any point.
 To learn more, see the :ref:`Publish` section of the manual